FranciscoMed/FutsalDynasty/README.md

 - `PATCH /api/club` - Update club
 - `GET /api/finances/transactions` - Get financial transactions

+All API endpoints (except auth) require authentication and automatically use the active save game from the session.

 ## Contributing

 When contributing to this codebase: